isabella232/cloud-portal-documentation/docs/source/applications_packaging.rst

 the desired layout of the infrastructure you want to provision in the cloud.
 The state of each |terraform| deployment is tracked in what is called a *state* file, which is basically a list of all the resources |terraform| has deployed in the previous run.
-This behaviour allows the modification of a deployment editing the template as well the redeployment of resources that are no more available.
-The life-cycle of a |terraform| deployment can be divided into mainly three steps: planned, deployed and destroyed.
+Comparing the state file with the *desired* state defined in the templates, |terraform| can compute their *diff* and incrementally change a deployment, i.e. increasing the number of nodes in a cluster, or recover from failures.

 Planning
 ^^^^^^^^